Monk Leveling Guide from 1 to 80

 Best Heirloom Items for Monk Leveling

 When selecting your Heirlooms, you want to consider which spec you will likely spend the most time playing during your leveling experience.
-While Brewmasters get good usage out of haste for their DPS, both Windwalkers and Mistweavers do not get as much benefit from haste.
+While Windwalkers get excellent usage out of Haste for their DPS, both Brewmasters and Mistweavers do not get as much benefit from it.
 As such, it is probably the best option to favor pieces with Critical Strike and Versatility.
 For more information on Heirlooms, such as where to obtain them or what stats they provide, check out the link below.

 Max Level Class Guides

-Once you've reached Level 80 and your leveling journey has found its end, you definitely want to check out the in-depth information on how to excel in all types of PvE content by checking out our dedicated Monk Specialization Guides!
+Once you have reached Level 80 and your leveling journey has found its end, you definitely want to check out the in-depth information on how to excel in all types of PvE content by checking out our dedicated Monk Specialization Guides!

 Changelog